readwritetools/rwserve-lorem-ipsum/readme.md

    * `custom-text` is the Lorem Ipsum to use in the payload.
    * `repeat` is the number of times the text should be repeated.
    * `randomize` is "true" or "false".
+   * `content-type` is the MIME-type identifier to add to the response headers.

 When `randomize` is "false" the same payload is generated each time.